women dancing near mirror

 By fostering an environment that celebrates diversity, you contribute to a healthier and more vibrant performing arts community.

 Make sure to engage in your school’s societies or local communities to connect with people with the same identities as you.
-This can help build stability and a support network.
+This can help build stability, social connections, and a peer support network.

 Remember that you have the right to be respected within your place of study.

-Make sure to join the actor’s union, Equity, as they have a responsibility to support these kinds of systemic issues within drama schools.
+Make sure to join the actor’s union, Equity, as they have a responsibility to support these kinds of systemic issues within drama schools and conservatoires.

 Creating a Safe Space: Preventing and Responding to Sexual Assault